jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 4. "options" – [object; optional, but may be required or ignored by some Module File processors] – layout area-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – layout area-specific data (See also, Data above)

-6. "object-placements" – [array; required] – a list of object placements in the layout area, described below
+5. "data" – [array; required] – a list of object placements in the layout area, described below

 Each object placement consists of a specification for zero to many locations of the same object within the layout area, to be processed by the Module File processor.
 A object placement consists of the following named objects, although a specific Module File processor may add others: